ibm-cloud-docs/databases-for-elasticsearch/learn-dashboard-overview.md

 ## ID
 {: #dashboard-overview-id}

 The ID is a [CRN (Cloud Resource Name)](/docs/account?topic=account-crn) which uniquely identifies the database deployment.
-The CRN is used to refer to the database in the API and can be used with the CLI.The _Overview_ pane shows details of your service.
+The CRN is used to refer to the database in the API and can be used with the CLI.
+The _Overview_ pane shows details of your service.

 ## Recent Tasks
 {: #dashboard-overview-tasks}

 Every time that you make administrative changes to your service (such as scaling, or taking a manual backup), a task starts up.
-The _Recent Tasks_ panel shows the task name and progress bar for any running tasks, and a list of the most recent completed tasks.
-Depending on how busy your deployment is, successful tasks can be shown for 24-48 hours.
-Unsuccessful tasks can show for 7-8 days.
+The _Recent Tasks_ panel shows the task name and progress bar for any running tasks, and a list of the most recently completed tasks.
+Depending on how busy your deployment is, successful tasks can be shown for 24 - 48 hours.
+Unsuccessful tasks can show for 7 - 8 days.
 Tasks can also be retrieved from the [Cloud Databases API](https://cloud.ibm.com/apidocs/cloud-databases-api#get-currently-running-tasks-on-a-deployment) and [CLI plug-in](https://cloud.ibm.com/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployment-tasks-list).
 A historical record of tasks from any time period is available through the [{{site.data.keyword.at_full}} integration](/docs/databases-for-elasticsearch?topic=cloud-databases-activity-tracker).

 ## Endpoints
 {: #dashboard-overview-endpoints}

 The _Endpoints_ pane within the _Overview_ pane contains connection strings for your deployment.
-Each tab contains connection information tailored to the type of connection or the protocol that uses it.
-Basic information includes things like _hostname_ and _port_, as well as the TLS self-signed certificate, TLS/SSL parameters, and the default database of your deployment.
+Each tab contains connection information that is tailored to the type of connection or the protocol that uses it.
+Basic information includes things like _hostname_ and _port_, the TLS self-signed certificate, TLS/SSL parameters, and the default database of your deployment.

 Reference tables for the different connection types are available on the [Getting Credentials and Connection Strings](/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-connection-strings) page.